 The Essential Enterprise SEO Audit [An Ultimate Guide]

-If you’re the marketing director, sales manager, or CEO of a large company, you know how competitive the marketplace is.
-This is especially true if your brand competes online.
+If you're a large company's marketing director, sales manager, or CEO, you know how competitive the marketplace is, mainly if your brand competes online.

 First, the vast amount of content and data involved can make SEO overwhelming.
 An enterprise website could have hundreds, even thousands, of pages.
 In contrast, many small business websites only have two dozen or so web pages to manage.

 SEO can also get technical.
-Even if you’ve heard terms like backlinking and keyword cannibalization, you may not know how they affect your website’s SEO health.
+Even if you have heard terms like backlinking and keyword cannibalization, you may not know how they affect your website’s SEO health.

-When many of our brand audit clients come to us, they’re exhausted by SEO.
-Most have had mixed experiences, mostly bad.
-Some companies gone through more SEO agencies than they can count.
+When many of our digital marketing audit clients come to us, they are exhausted by SEO.
+Most have had mixed experiences, mainly bad.
+Some companies have gone through more SEO agencies than they can count.

 Perhaps agencies aren’t to blame.
 Sure, some “black hat” SEO consultants will keep clients in the dark so they can continue charging fees.
 But most SEO experts are trying their best to do a good job.

-The reason you hear so much conflicting information about SEO is because the search engines themselves are good at keeping secrets.
-Google, and other search engines like Bing, don’t reveal their formula for ranking websites.
+You hear so much conflicting information about SEO because the search engines themselves are good at keeping secrets.
+Google and other search engines like Bing don’t reveal their formula for ranking websites.
 So, in many ways, SEO is an experimental process.

-But there’s a big problem with that.
-Companies—like yours—don’t want to invest thousands of dollars in an “experimental” SEO strategy.
+But there is a big problem with that.
+Companies—perhaps like yours—don’t want to invest thousands of dollars in an “experimental” SEO strategy.
 Instead, they want results.

-In this blog post, you will learn what it takes to get those results.
-We’ll explore the ins and outs of an audit so you can make better decisions about your enterprise SEO strategy.
-While you’re at it, you may even save a little money.
+In this blog post, you'll learn what it takes to get those results.
+We'll examine the ins and outs of enterprise SEO audits so you can make better decisions about your strategy.
+You may even save a little money in the process.

-An enterprise-level SEO audit often requires different strategies and tools than a standard audit.
-For example, an audit for a small business may consist of content optimization and a revision of metadata.
-But enterprise SEO involves comprehensive, top-down assessments of multiple websites, markets, and products.
+An enterprise SEO audit often requires different strategies and tools than an audit for smaller companies.
+For example, a small business SEO audit may consist of content optimization and a revision of metadata.
+But enterprise SEO audits involve comprehensive, top-down assessments of multiple websites, markets, and products.

-Enterprise websites usually have a complex site architecture, diverse content strategy, and hundreds or thousands of pages.
-This creates a larger scope of work that is more challenging to manage.
+Enterprise websites usually have a complex site architecture, diverse content strategy, and hundreds or thousands of pages, which creates a larger scope of work that is more challenging to manage.

-Another unique characteristic of enterprise SEO audits is the level of competition.
-Large organizations typically compete against other big brands that have comparable resources and use sophisticated SEO tactics.
-This means enterprise clients usually need to implement advanced SEO strategies, including:
+Another unique characteristic of an enterprise SEO audit is the level of competition.
+Large organizations typically compete against other brands with comparable resources and use sophisticated SEO tactics.
+Therefore, enterprise clients usually need to implement advanced SEO strategies, including:

 - Optimize for Google Rankbrain